Best horse clippers: mains and battery powered | Horse & Hound

 It’s that time of the year again when horses in work need to be clipped, so take a look at our pick of the best clippers to make this sometimes arduous task quick and easy

 When choosing the best horse clippers to suit your needs, there are two main types to choose from: cordless (or battery-powered) or ones that plug into the mains.
-The advantages of buying a cordless pair include: no power lead for your horse to potentially tread on; they can be lighter and easier to handle so better for clipping awkward and sensitive areas, plus they are good for remote yards without mains power or yards with limited power sockets.
-The disadvantages of these clippers are that the running time is limited by their battery, they need to be coupled with a often heavy battery pack and that pack may need to be recharged for long periods.
-On the other hand, a mains power supplied set can run for as longer as is needed (subject to short breaks if prevent the blades from getting hot) and don’t have the need to be recharged.
-Other important features to look out for include are good ventilation to avoid overheating.
-You should also consider whether they are comfortable for your hand to hold for long periods and how noisy they are in use.
+The advantages of a cordless pair include: no power lead for your horse to potentially tread on, they can be lighter and easier to handle so better for clipping awkward and sensitive areas, plus they are good for remote yards without mains power or with limited power sockets.
+The disadvantages of these clippers are that the running time is limited by their battery, they need to be coupled with a often heavy battery pack which may need to be recharged for long periods.
+On the other hand, a mains power set can run for as long as is needed (subject to short breaks to prevent the blades from getting hot) and don’t need to be recharged.
+Other important features to look out are good ventilation to avoid overheating.
+You should also consider whether they are comfortable to hold for long periods and how noisy they are in use.
 As they can be quite a considerable financial investment, most horse clippers are sold with a warranty, which is useful to have.

 Masterclip Roamer cordless horse clippers